 This is the recent college graduate’s first run for office.
 She credits the 2008 Nebraska Democratic caucus between Barack Obama and Hillary Clinton, which she attended with her father, as the event that inspired her political career.
 She worked on President Barack Obama’s re-election campaign in 2012 and became a fellow for him that year.
 In 2016, she became a Bernie Sanders delegate and traveled to Philadelphia with the Nebraska delegation to the Democratic National Convention.
 She received candidate training from the nonpartisan group, VoteRunLead.

 Davis was an active member of her school’s debate team, where she developed skills that should prove useful for an aspiring politician.
 Today, she is a debate coach, works as a data scientist and runs a small clothing e-commerce business.
 “I have been fairly successful and have inspired others, who wish to grow and learn how to empower themselves through entrepreneurship, by encouraging them to grow their own business,” she says on her site.

 What Davis lacks in political experience she makes up for in youthful determination.
-She says she plans to fight hard all the way to the general election in November 2018.
+In her May primary, she won a spot on the general election ballot by a slim 34 votes.
+She plans to fight hard all the way.

 Three Supreme Court Rulings, Three Priorities for Davis